Subset second-order stochastic dominance for enhanced indexation with diversification enforced by sector constraints: Computational results

 \textbf{Vol} represents the annualised sample standard deviation of the out-of-sample returns. \textbf{MDD} represents the maximum drawdown and as a percentage is calculated as $\max \left(0, 100 \max_{0 \leq t < u \leq T} \frac{Q_t - Q_u}{Q_t} \right)$.
 For both Vol and MDD low values are better.

-To evaluate diversification, Table \ref{table2} shows two other statistics: across all rebalances, $\mu(C)$ is the average portfolio cardinality (number of assets in the portfolio chosen) and $\mu(W)$ is the average weight (as a percentage) over the assets chosen.
+To evaluate diversification, Table~\ref{table2} shows two other statistics: across all rebalances, $\mu(C)$ is the average portfolio cardinality (number of assets in the portfolio chosen) and $\mu(W)$ is the average weight (as a percentage) over the assets chosen.
 Here $\mu(W) = 100/\mu(C)$ but we have given both of these statistics for completeness.

-With regard to the scaling of tails, \cite{fabian2011b, roman2013, valle2017} all concluded that scaled SSD tends to achieve superior out-of-sample returns, but not necessarily superior risk, when compared to unscaled SSD.
+With regard to the scaling of tails,~\cite{fabian2011b, roman2013, valle2017} all concluded that scaled SSD tends to achieve superior out-of-sample returns, but not necessarily superior risk, when compared to unscaled SSD.
 The reason for this is that by scaling the tails more importance is given to the returns in the right tails of the distribution.

-In Table \ref{table2} we observe the same behaviour, with the scaled versions of both standard and subset SSD outperforming their unscaled versions in terms of performance (FV, CAGR).
+In Table~\ref{table2} we observe the same behaviour, with the scaled version of subset SSD outperforming the unscaled version in terms of performance (FV, CAGR).
 The gain in absolute performance also translates to better risk-adjusted performance (Sharpe, Sortino).
-As can be seen from Table~\ref{table2} both the unscaled formulations do not show superior performance with regard to these four measures when compared to the S\&P~500.

-With regards to the scaled formulations then: \begin{itemize} \item Subset SSD performed better (or as well) than standard SSD with sector constraints for all six of the performance measures in Table~\ref{table2}.